unhueteb-org/MHC_DevSecOps/Labs/OWASP/appendix/solutions.md

 # Challenge solutions

-All URLs in the challenge solutions assume you are running the application locally and on the default port http://localhost:3000.
+All URLs in the challenge solutions assume you are running the application in Azure as the sample https://owaspappXXXXXt10.azurewebsites.net.
-Change the URL accordingly if you use a different root URL.
+Change the XXXXX accordingly with your deploy.

 Often there are multiple ways to solve a challenge.
 In most cases just one possible solution is presented here.
 This is typically the easiest